DominikMatuszek/pattern-recognition-project/default-rollout-convnet/README.md

 *Code availabe [here](https://github.com/kacpermarzol/Pattern-recognition-project-basic-rollout-convnet")*

-We want to try a convolutional nerual network as a student for a visual transformer teacher.
+We want to try a convolutional neural network (ResNet) as a student for a visual transformer teacher.
 The plan was to downsample the image for studnet model and make it learn the attention from the teacher model (which uses the full image):

 ![pattern](images/pattern.jpg)

-For all experiments we used ResNet18 (11 million parameters) with trained weights.
+For all experiments we used ResNet18 (11 million parameters) with pretrained weights on ImageNet.
 In the first attempt we used deit tiny as a teacher, which has 5 million parameters, we also used exactly the same pictures as input for teacher and student.
-The results were promising:
+The results were promising: (from left to right: input image, teacher rollout, student output)

 ![readme1](images/readme1.png)
 ![readme2](images/readme2.png)

-We also checked that the model recognizes the same objects, which are in different places at on the picture:
+We checked if our model is prone to an inductive bias with respect to the central position of the main object
 ![readmex](images/readmex.png)

-Then we wanted to use a bigger architecture as a student, so we used deit large, altough some of its attention rollouts are not very clear for humans:
+Then we wanted to use a bigger architecture for teacher, so we used deit large (300 million parameters), altough some of its attention rollouts are not very clear for humans:
 ![readme3](images/readme3.png)